Optimal Solutions for the Moving Target Vehicle Routing Problem with Obstacles via Lazy Branch and Price: Lazy BPRC

-We alternate between the RMP and pricing problem until the pricing problem concludes that adding tours to $\mathcal{F}$ will not improve the optimal cost of the RMP, and we return the optimal RMP solution $\theta$.
-Note that the first time we solve the RMP, it may be infeasible, because all feasible MT-VRP-O solutions that can be constructed from tours in $\mathcal{F}$ traverse some edge in $\mathcal{B}$.
-In this case, we use the method from Section \ref{sec:feas_soln_gen} to generate a set of tours $\mathcal{F}_\text{new}$ feasible for the MT-VRP-O, add these tours to $\mathcal{F}_\text{sol}$, and solve the RMP again.
+We alternate between the RSMP and pricing problem until the pricing problem finds no new tours, and we return the optimal RSMP solution $\theta$.
+The first time we solve the RSMP, it may be infeasible, because all feasible MT-VRP-O solutions that can be constructed from tours in $\mathcal{F}$ traverse some edge in $\mathcal{B}$.
+In this case, we use the method from Section \ref{sec:feas_soln_gen} to generate a set of tours $\mathcal{F}_\text{new}$ feasible for the MT-VRP-O, add these tours to $\mathcal{F}_\text{sol}$, and solve the RSMP again.
 If we fail to generate $\mathcal{F}_\text{new}$, we return $\theta = \text{NULL}$ and $\underline{c}(\theta) = \infty$.